iamarf/terminal-quest/README.md

 In [CodeBook.md](https://github.com/iamarf/terminal-quest/blob/master/CodeBook.md) details about how the translation is done can be found.

+Modified version for controlling the font size both in the Storybook and in the Terminal classes.

 # How to install it

 ## Kano OS